gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 Dr. Copper's head, then his neck and shoulders began circling slowly in time to the words.
 Suddenly he was lying back on the bunk, roaring with laughter.
 "It doesn't have to prove one of us is a monster!
 It doesn't have to prove that at all!
 Ho-ho.
 If we're _all_ monsters it works the same!
 We're all monsters — all of us — Connant and Garry and I — and all of you."

-"McReady," Van Wall, the blond-bearded Chief Pilot, called softly. "you were on the way to an M.D. when you took up meteorology, weren't you?
+"McReady," Van Wall, the blond-bearded Chief Pilot, called softly.
+"You were on the way to an M.D. when you took up meteorology, weren't you?
 Can you make some kind of test?"

 McReady went over to Copper slowly, took the hypodermic from his hand, and washed it carefully in 95 per cent alcohol.
 Garry sat on the bunk edge with wooden face, watching Copper and McReady expressionlessly.
 "What Copper said is possible," McReady sighed.
 "Van, will you help here?
 Thanks."
 The filled needle jabbed into Copper's thigh.
 The man's laughter did not stop, but slowly faded into sobs, then sound sleep as the morphia took hold.